 This shrub should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type, but has a definite preference for alkaline soils, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of North America.

 Silver Buffaloberry is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Silver Buffaloberry is recommended for the following landscape applications:

 General Garden Use, Naturalizing And Woodland Gardens

-Silver Buffaloberry has attractive silver foliage throughout the season.
+Silver Buffaloberry has attractive silver deciduous foliage on a plant with a round habit of growth.
 The fuzzy narrow leaves are highly ornamental but do not develop any appreciable fall color.
 It features subtle fragrant lemon yellow flowers along the branches in early spring.
 It produces red berries from late summer to early fall.
 The smooth brown bark and silver branches are extremely showy and add significant winter interest.